AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 > RequestContextHolder is holder class to expose the web request in the form of a thread-bound RequestAttributes object.
 The request will be inherited by any child threads spawned by the current thread if the **inheritable flag** is set to true.

-So you can get information about web request in any class:
+So you can get information about web requests in any class:

 ```java
 ServletRequestAttributes requestAttributes =